 Attendee: Rachel Gray – Director, Van Horn Public Library

 What was your favorite session you attended and why?

-What’s one (1) idea that you gained from the event that you plan to implement now that you’re back?
+What is one idea that you gained from the event that you plan to implement now that you’re back?

 I was very impressed and inspired by St Paul Public Library’s session on going fine free.
 So impressed that I already presented it to my board and they jumped right in and voted to do so January 1, 2020!
 It’s amazing how much the possibility of having an overdue fine can affect library usage, and I look forward to leveling the playing field in this way.

 Would you recommend this event to others and why?